ALL ABOUT DREW

-Now poised to release her third full-length album throughout 2023 one single at a time, Don’t Mess with Mama, Haley is returning to her roots with a heartfelt country-Americana collection inspired by her life as an artist, mother, and modern woman.
+Now poised to release her next EP early 2023 one single at a time, Don’t Mess with Mama, Haley is returning to her roots with a heartfelt country-Americana collection inspired by her life as an artist, mother, and modern woman.
 “When it’s hard to write, I go back to the beginning, to when I knew how to pour out my heart.
 My songs come from a vulnerable, very raw place.
 But I had to re-learn how to be patient and trust that the songs will come.
 I had to get out of the way and make room for them.”
-Set for release in 2023, Don’t Mess with Mama is fueled by Haley’s years of songwriting in Music City as well as her personal progression into the next phase of her life.
+Don’t Mess with Mama is fueled by Haley’s years of songwriting in Music City as well as her personal progression into the next phase of her life.
 “I wrote some of the tracks after an ugly divorce, and some while falling in love with my current husband,” she says.
 Recorded at RCA Studios, distributed by Sony Orchard and produced by David Spencer, Don’t Mess with Mama showcases Haley’s knack for narrative songwriting with a country twist, in the vein of acts like Chris Stapleton and Little Big Town.
-Lyrically, the ten-song album covers bold emotional and physical shifts—changes of heart as well as changes in circumstance—with graceful, accessible language.
+Lyrically, the 5 song EP covers bold emotional and physical shifts—changes of heart as well as changes in circumstance—with graceful, accessible language.
 Acoustic, laid-back, and emotionally striking, it’s a compelling example of what Haley does best: revealing what it feels like to be human.
 “I hope people see themselves in my songs,” she says.
 “Being a writer means being vulnerable and willing to share who you are with an audience.
 If that audience can empathize, then you’ve achieved the goal.
 Nothing feels better than pouring your heartache into a song.”

 In addition to her songwriting and performing career, Haley is a co-founder of Get it Girl Nashville, which offers business and creative support to female songwriters in the male-dominated music industry, and co-founder of the collaborative initiative "Be a Highway Woman," which was featured in Forbes Magazine.
 She also raises money for women’s shelters and Breast Cancer Awareness organizations.